MelSumner/e-a11y-modal/README.md

 * this addon uses the `inert` browser polyfill (see https://github.com/WICG/inert).
 * the modal has a z-index of 10.
 * when triggered, the initial focus placement is on the outside of the modal so the entire content can be read out.
 While this is a departure from current WCAG advice, many accessibility experts agree that this is better for user experience.
-* the modal has a close button on the top right of the modal, but can also be closed by pressing the `ESC` key.
+* the modal has a close button on the top right of the modal, but can also be closed by pressing the <kbd>ESC</kbd> key.
 * when the modal is open, scrolling of content underneath the modal is prevented.
-* when the modal is open, focus (either by tab key or virtual cursor) will not reach the window underneath, but users will still be able to reach the URL bar (users can typically do this anyway by pressing the F6 key)
+* when the modal is open, focus (either by <kbd>TAB</kbd> key or virtual cursor) will not reach the window underneath, but users will still be able to reach the URL bar (users can typically do this anyway by pressing the <kbd>F6</kbd> key)

 ## Usage

 * authors must only use one modal per page.
 * authors must put all application content inside a landmark (see https://www.w3.org/WAI/PF/aria/roles#landmark_roles) - except for the modal.
 When the modal is triggered, the landmarks will be marked with `inert` and `aria-hidden="true"` will be applied, which will effectively trap the focus inside of the modal while it is open.
-* authors must trigger the modal with a button element.
+* authors must trigger the modal with a `<button>` element.
 * authors must provide a value for `modalHeadingText`.

 ```hbs